AlienRescue/AlienRescueWebsite/content/researchers.md

 Liu, S. (2018).
 [The Impact of Learner Metacognition and Goal Orientation on Problem-Solving in a Serious Game Environment](https://oi2.edb.utexas.edu/ltdb/dissertations/the-impact-of-learner-metacognition-and-goal-orientation-on-problem-solving-in-a-serious-game-environment/).
 Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

+Moudgalya, S. K. (2017).
+Problem-Based Learning Environment: Alien Rescue.
+Unpublished master report, the University of Texas at Austin, Austin, TX.

 Li, C. (2017).
 [Implications for Alien Rescue’s Future Enhancements through Comparisons with University-developed Educational Games](https://oi2.edb.utexas.edu/ltdb/dissertations/implications-for-alien-rescues-future-enhancements-through-comparisons-with-university-developed-educational-games/).
 Unpublished master report, University of Texas at Austin, Austin, TX.

+Stamets, S. E. (2016).
+Game On: Redesign of a Teacher Professional Development Platform for Use with the Serious Game Alien Rescue.
+Unpublished master report, University of Texas at Austin, Austin, TX.

+Qiu, Y. J. (2016).
+3D Modeling Tool Selection For Research-based Educational Games: An Experience.
+Unpublished master report, University of Texas at Austin, Austin, TX.

+Smith, A. (2008).
+Using a Hypermedia Problem-Based Learning Tool in an Informal Learning Environment: Challenges and Lessons Learned, Unpublished master report, University of Texas at Austin, Austin, TX.

+Bogard, T. (2005).
+Advanced Learners’ Use of Cognitive Tools in a Hypermedia Problem Based Learning Environment: A Case Study, Unpublished master report, University of Texas at Austin, Austin, TX.

 Rhodes, S. (1998).
 Interactivity in Computer-Based Learning Environments.
 Unpublished master report, University of Texas at Austin, Austin, TX.
 [Back to Top](/researchers)